CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 ![Fig 6](./output_images/perspective_transform.jpg)

 ## Detect the lane
-There are 2 ways to detect the lane, using sliding windows, and usinng the polinomial from the previous picture.
+There are 2 ways to detect the lane, using sliding windows, and using the polynomial from the previous picture (see `detect_lines()`)

 #### Sliding wondow approach
 The sliding window approach consists dividing the picture in small subsets of the picture, and looks for the highlighted windows (see `detect_lines_windows()`.